KIC/pandas_ml_utils/README.md

 ```

 NOTE If you have a target level for your binary classifier like all houses cheaper then
- 50k then you can define this target level to the FeaturesAndLabesl obejct likes so:
+ 50k then you can define this target level to the FeaturesAndLabels object likes so:
  `FeaturesAndLabels(target_columns=['House Price'])`.
-This target colum is simply fed
+This target column is simply fed
- through to the classified dataframe as target colmumns.
+ through to the classified dataframe as target columns.

 ### Other utility objects
 TODO describe ...